gilangcy/stanford-alpaca/README.md

 [2]: Self-Instruct: Aligning Language Model with Self Generated Instructions.
 Yizhong Wang, Yeganeh Kordi, Swaroop Mishra, Alisa Liu, Noah A. Smith, Daniel Khashabi, Hannaneh Hajishirzi. https://arxiv.org/abs/2212.10560

-# dataset
+# Dataset
+We using the 5k generated dataset by [Chat Doctor](https://github.com/Kent0n-Li/ChatDoctor).
+The dataset is a generated conversations between patients and physicians from ChatGPT GenMedGPT-5k and disease database.

-We using the dataset from Chat Doctor 5K, [`alpaca_data.json`](./alpaca_data.json) contains 5K instruction-following data we used for fine-tuning the Alpaca model.
+[`alpaca_data.json`](./alpaca_data.json) contains 5K instruction-following data we used for fine-tuning the Alpaca model.
 This JSON file is a list of dictionaries, each dictionary contains the following fields: